erimcg/Using-D3js/01_01_selections.md

 # Selections

 As we'll soon see, more often than not, when we want to change a attribute or property of an element, we'll want to do the same for a whole set of elements in the DOM.
-We can, of course, accomplish this with for-loops, but Bostock has engineered a smarter way: [Selections](https://github.com/d3/d3-selection/blob/master/README.md#selection).
+Sometimes we can accomplish this by calling `getElementsByClassName` or `getElementsByTagName` and then using a for-loops to iterate over the selected elements.
+Bostock has engineered a smarter way: [Selections](https://github.com/d3/d3-selection/blob/master/README.md#selection).

 The D3 API has 3 methods that each return zero or more elements from the DOM in a [d3.selection](https://github.com/d3/d3-selection/blob/master/README.md#selection) object.
 The `d3.selection` type is a subclass of `array` and contains methods that when called effect all of the elements contained in the `selection` object.

 The tutorial [How Selections Work](https://bost.ocks.org/mike/selection/) written by Bostock describes in depth how the d3.selection object works.
 It is highly recommended that you read this tutorial after you've read this one.

 Per the API, the 3 methods that return selection objects are:
 + [d3.select(selector)](https://github.com/d3/d3-selection/blob/master/README.md#select) - select a single element from the document